German leader says gas pipeline part is ready for Russia - KESQ

 German leader says gas pipeline part is ready for Russia

-BERLIN (AP) — German Chancellor Olaf Scholz has inspected a mechanical turbine at the center of a natural gas dispute with Russia.
-Scholz declared Wednesday “there are no problems” with the part besides information from Russia’s state-controlled gas company.
-Russian energy giant Gazprom last week halved the amount of natural gas flowing through the Nord Stream 1 pipeline to 20% of capacity, citing delays with the turbine’s repair and delivery.
-But Scholz insisted the needed part was is ready to be shipped to Russia at any time.
-German partner Siemens Energy earlier this year sent the turbine to Canada for an overhaul.
-Right now it’s stored at a Siemens facility in western Germany.
+BERLIN (AP) — German Chancellor Olaf Scholz has inspected a turbine at the center of a natural gas dispute and declared Wednesday that “there are no problems” blocking the part’s return to Russia besides missing information from Russia’s state-controlled gas company.
+The Kremlin insisted on Wednesday that more assurances are needed.
+Russian energy giant Gazprom last week halved the amount of natural gas flowing through the Nord Stream 1 pipeline to 20% of capacity, the latest of several reductions that it blamed on delays to the turbine’s delivery after sanctions were imposed on Russia over its war in Ukraine.